University of Illinois Board of Trustees

 University of Illinois Ethics and Compliance Office

-The University Ethics Office is the designated liaison to receive and, as necessary, coordinate and/or refer the investigation of allegations of fraud, waste, abuse, mismanagement, misconduct, or other violations of the State Officials and Employees Ethics Act.
+The University Ethics and Compliance Office is the designated liaison to receive and, as necessary, coordinate and/or refer the investigation of allegations of fraud, waste, abuse, mismanagement, misconduct, or other violations of the State Officials and Employees Ethics Act.
 In addition, it is responsible for the development and administration of mandatory ethics training for student employees, graduate assistants and other university employees.

 Variety of Academic Support, Tech and Book Services

 Students should read and become fully aware of the Academic Integrity Policy.
 Students should visit the Academic Integrity website to learn more about academic integrity, see plagiarism and violation examples, and get tips on how to maintain academic integrity which ensures honest and genuine college work.

 Offering placement testing for both math and English, select licensure exams and providing remote testing for online coursework at instructor request.

 The Learning Hub offers academic support through tutoring (in person and online), workshops, supplemental instruction, and online resources in a wide variety of academic subjects.

 CASA advisors provide all first-year advising for students and also provide advising in various other majors at the upper-division level.
 If you are a transfer student seeking advising, CASA advisors can provide services or refer you to the appropriate departmental advisor.